loadingio/ldnotify/README.md

 include `ldnotify.js` and `ldnotify.css`, then send a notification with:

-    ldnotify('success', 'message of your notification');
+    ldnotify.send('success', 'message of your notification');

 By default there are following type of messages: